The Glossary of Silicone Terms is an excerpt from The Silicone Elastomer Handbook

-Volume expansion – a measurement of the increase in bulk or space occupied by a material in relation to an increase in temperature.
+Volume expansion – a measurement of the increase in bulk or space occupied by a material in relation to some variable such as an increase in temperature.

 Volume swell – the amount of increase in volume of an elastomer after exposure to an aggressive condition.
 Typically identified in liquid immersion testing.
 Caused by the polymer dissipating stress via coil chains unwinding and expanding in size three dimensionally.

-Youngs modulus – the amount of force per square inch to stretch a test piece to a given elongation.
+Young's Modulus – the stress load divided by the strain.
 Typically measured @ 50, 100 or 200% elongation.
 ASTM D-412 test method is typically utilized.

 Yield stress – yield point or flow limit is identified as the pressure applied to a sample where plastic flow of a thixotropic material starts.